 At their heart, Progressive Web Apps are just web applications.
 Using progressive enhancement, new capabilities are enabled in modern browsers.
 Using service workers and a web app manifest, your web application becomes reliable and installable.
 If the new capabilities aren't available, users still get the core experience.

 The numbers don't lie!
 Companies that have launched Progressive Web Apps have seen impressive results.
 For example, Twitter saw a 65% increase in pages per session, 75% more Tweets, and a 20% decrease in bounce rate, all while reducing the size of their app by over 97%.
 After switching to a PWA, Nikkei saw 2.3 times more organic traffic, 58% more subscriptions, and 49% more daily active users.
-Hulu replaced their native desktop experience with a Progressive Web App and saw a 27% increase in return visits.
+Hulu replaced their platform-specific desktop experience with a Progressive Web App and saw a 27% increase in return visits.

 Progressive Web Apps provide you with a unique opportunity to deliver a web experience your users will love.
-Using the latest web features to bring native-like capabilities and reliability, Progressive Web Apps allow what you build to be installed by anyone, anywhere, on any device with a single codebase.
+Using the latest web features to bring enhanced capabilities and reliability, Progressive Web Apps allow what you build to be installed by anyone, anywhere, on any device with a single codebase.